Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • myocardial infarction and post-infarction complications;

-• congenital heart defects (patent ductus arteriosus, coarctation of the aorta, interventricular septal defects, and others);
+• congenital heart defects (patent ductus arteriosus, coarctation of the aorta, ventricular septal defects, and others);

-• the presence of extra conductive bundles in the heart (Kent bundle with WPW syndrome, James bundle with CLC syndrome);
+• the presence of extra conduction bundles in the heart (bundle of Kent in WPW syndrome, bundle of James in CLC syndrome);

 • arterial hypertension.

-Also, untimely ventricular contractions appear with an overdose of cardiac glycosides, so always consult your doctor before using them.
+Also, untimely contractions of the ventricles occur with an overdose of cardiac glycosides, so always consult a doctor before using them.

-Diseases that cause ventricular premature beats are dangerous and require timely treatment.
-If your ECG revealed untimely ventricular contractions, be sure to undergo additional examination to check if you have the above cardiac pathologies.
+Diseases that cause ventricular extrasystole are dangerous and require timely treatment.
+If your ECG showed untimely contractions of the ventricles, be sure to undergo additional examination to check whether you have the heart pathologies listed above.

 2. Functional reasons

-These are stress, smoking, alcohol, illegal substances, a lot of energy drinks, coffee or strong tea.
+These include stress, smoking, drinking alcohol, illicit substances, large amounts of energy drinks, coffee or strong tea.

-Functional ventricular extrasystole usually does not require treatment - it is enough to eliminate its cause and undergo a heart examination again after a couple of months.
+Functional ventricular extrasystole usually does not require treatment - it is enough to eliminate its cause and undergo another heart examination in a couple of months.

 3. Idiopathic form of extrasystole

-In this condition, a completely healthy person has ventricular extrasystoles, the cause of which is not clear.
-In this case, the patient is usually not bothered by any symptoms, so no treatment is given.
+In this condition, a completely healthy person experiences ventricular extrasystoles, the cause of which is not clear.
+In this case, the patient is usually not bothered by any symptoms, so treatment is not carried out.

 Classification and severity

-To begin with, we suggest that you familiarize yourself with what types of ventricular extrasystoles exist:
+To begin with, we invite you to familiarize yourself with what types of ventricular extrasystoles exist:

-Three scientists (Lown, Wolf and Ryan) have proposed the following classification of ventricular premature beats (from mild to most severe):
+Three scientists (Lown, Wolf and Ryan) proposed the following classification of ventricular extrasystole (from mildest to most severe):

-• 1 type.
-Up to 30 single ventricular extrasystoles per hour (up to 720 pcs per day with Holter study).
-Most often, such extrasystole is functional or idiopathic and does not indicate any disease.
+• 1 type Up to 30 single ventricular extrasystoles per hour (up to 720 units per day with a Holter study).
+Most often, such extrasystole is functional or idiopathic in nature and does not indicate any diseases.

-• Type 2.
-More than 30 single untimely cuts per hour.
-It may indicate about, and may be functional.
-By itself, such an extrasystole is not very dangerous.
+• Type 2 More than 30 single untimely contractions per hour.
+It may indicate, or may be functional.
+In itself, such extrasystole is not very dangerous.

-• Type 3.
-Polymorphic ventricular extrasystoles.
-May indicate the presence of additional conductive bundles in the heart.
+• Type 3 Polymorphic ventricular extrasystoles.
+May indicate the presence of additional conduction bundles in the heart.

 • 4A type.
 Paired extrasystoles.
-More often they are not functional, but organic.
+More often they are not functional, but organic in nature.

 • 4B type.
 Group extrasystoles (unstable).
-This form occurs due to cardiovascular disease.
-Dangerous with the development of complications.
+This form occurs due to cardiovascular diseases.
+Dangerous of developing complications.

-Rare single extrasystoles of a functional or idiopathic nature are usually visible only on an ECG or with a daily.
-They do not show any symptoms, and the patient is not even aware of their presence.
+Rare single extrasystoles of a functional or idiopathic nature are usually visible only on an ECG or with a 24-hour test.
+They do not manifest any symptoms, and the patient does not even suspect their presence.

 Sometimes patients with functional ventricular extrasystole complain of:

-• a feeling as if the heart is freezing (this is due to the fact that an extrasystole can be followed by an extended diastole (pause) of the ventricles);
+• a feeling as if the heart is stopping (this is due to the fact that an extrasystole may be followed by an extended diastole (pause) of the ventricles);

 • feeling of tremors in the chest.

-Immediately after exposure to the cardiovascular system of an unfavorable factor (stress, smoking, alcohol, etc.), the following signs may appear:
+Immediately after exposure to an adverse factor (stress, smoking, alcohol, etc.) on the cardiovascular system, the following signs may appear:

 • dizziness,